 - AGGREGATE(15,3,ROW($B$5:$B$13)/($B$5:$B$13<>””),ROWS($B$5:B5)) → the AGGREGATE function has multiple options for avoiding hidden rows along with error values.

-- 3 → is the options that ignore hidden rows, error values, nested SUBTOTAL and AGGREGATE functions.
+- 3 → is the options that ignore hidden rows, error values, and nested SUBTOTAL and AGGREGATE functions.

-- ROW($B$5:$B$13)/($B$5:$B$13<>””) → the ROW function returns the array for the AGGREGATE function
+- ROW($B$5:$B$13)/($B$5:$B$13<>””) → the ROW function returns the array for the AGGREGATE function.

 - ROWS($B$5:B5 → the ROWS function returns the ref_1.